-Richmond has a population of approximately 216,000, with 65% of its citizens of Asian descent.
-Although English and French are Canada’s official languages, you’ll also find many Mandarin and Cantonese speakers in Richmond, and hear Japanese, Korean and other languages in a number of different areas.
+Richmond has a population of approximately 200,000, with more than half its citizens of Asian descent.
+English and French are Canada’s official languages, but you’ll also find many Mandarin and Cantonese speakers here – and you’ll likely hear Japanese, Korean or other languages spoken throughout the area.

-Richmond is in the Pacific Time Zone and adheres to Daylight Savings Time.
-The city is on average 1-metre (approximately 3 feet) above sea level, and consists of 13,000 hectares (32,000 acres) of land area spread out across 17 islands in the Fraser River delta.
-Like other parts of Metro Vancouver, Richmond enjoys a mild, coastal climate year-round.
-You might be surprised to learn that it rarely snows here!
+Richmond is in the Pacific Time Zone, adhering to Daylight Savings Time.
+The city is on average one metre (approximately three feet) above sea level, and consists of 129 square kilometres (49.8 square miles) of land area spread across 17 islands in the Fraser River delta.
+Richmond enjoys a mild, coastal climate year-round.

-British Columbians celebrate 10 statutory holidays each year.
-It’s important to note that businesses may be closed on these days or on the subsequent Monday, if the holiday should fall on a weekend; or simply have limited operating hours.
+British Columbia has 10 annual statutory holidays.
+Businesses may have limited hours or be closed on these days or on the subsequent Monday, if the holiday falls on a weekend.
 Holiday hours for our Visitor Centre are updated regularly.

-As for tipping, it is customary to tip between 15% and 20% (before taxes) at bars and restaurants.
-Tips are also given to tour guides and for taxi service, spa treatments and haircuts.
-Porters at airports and hotels generally expect $1 - $2 per item of luggage.
+It is customary to tip between 15% and 20% (before tax) at bars and restaurants.
+Tips of a similar level are often given to taxi drivers, tour guides and for haircuts or spa treatments.
+Airport and hotel porters often receive $1 or $2 per luggage item.

 Richmond stores, restaurants, attractions and hotels are committed to accessibility for those with mobility challenges.
 We also have a wide array of accessible transportation options.
 The Rick Hansen Foundation recently recognized Richmond with an Accessible Cities Award, one of only three Canadian cities to receive the accolade.